irohalab/mira-video-manager/README.md

 Optional:
 - ORMCONFIG: the ormconfig.json path, default is current project root
 - APPCONFIG: the config.yml path, default is current project root
+- AMQP_URL: if you provide this url, it will override the amqp config in the APPCONFIG file.